m-beau/NeuroPyxels/README.md

   conda create -n my_env python=3.8
   conda activate my_env
   pip install npyx
+  # either 11.0 or either cuda toolkit version you have already installed
+  # find out with nvcc --version
   conda install -c conda-forge cupy cudatoolkit=11.0 # optional, for heavy preprocessing functions - see 'Dealing with cupy' section below python -c 'import npyx' # should not return any error
   # If it does, (re)install any missing (conflictual) dependencies with pip (hopefully none!)